williamagyapong/STAT5385-stats-in-research/README.md

 <!-- badges: end -->

-The goal of this repository is to make my assignments’ R codes and reports for a course I’m currently taking in Advanced Regression Analysis, titled “**Statistics in Research**” at the University of Texas at El Paso, available to some of my classmates who requested for them for their learning.
-Their focus is to learn from the R codes\!
+The goal of this repository is to make my assignments’ R codes for a course I’m currently taking in Advanced Regression Analysis, titled “**Statistics in Research**” at the University of Texas at El Paso, available to some of my classmates who requested for them for their learning.
+Their aim is to learn from the R codes\!

 To ensure there is no problem with academic dishonesty, the codes are published here some days after grades have been received for the